Santiago Casilla: Oakland Athletics, second stint (2017–2018)

 On January 20, 2017, Casilla signed a two-year, $11 million contract with the Oakland Athletics.
 Visa problems caused him to be three weeks late to spring training, and he decided not to pitch for the Dominican Republic in the 2017 World Baseball Classic, even though he had initially been selected to the team.
 He was expected to compete for the closer's role, though Jane Lee of MLB.com wrote in January that the likely favorite was Ryan Madson, who had closed for the Athletics the season before.
 Oakland began the season without a closer named, though, and on April 11, manager Bob Melvin said in an interview that "It's gonna be [Sean] Doolittle or Casilla depending on the match-ups".
 Doolittle was out during the month of May with a strained left shoulder, however, giving Casilla the bulk of the early-season opportunities.
 He converted saves in 14 of 17 chances through the end of June but struggled in July, blowing three of five save opportunities.
 In August, he was replaced as closer by the newly acquired Blake Treinen.
 He was 16 for 23 in save opportunities.
 In 63 games, he had a 4–5 record and an ERA of 4.27 with 57 strikeouts in 59 innings pitched.

 Casilla got his only save of 2018 on April 24, when he allowed no runs in the ninth inning of a 3–2 victory over the Rangers.
 On July 13, he entered a game against the Giants with the bases loaded and no one out in the seventh.
 He allowed all three of the runners to score, one of which was on a wild pitch, and the Athletics lost 7–1.
 The next day, he was designated for assignment.
 Five days later, he was released.
 In 26 games, he had no record, a 3.16 ERA, 22 strikeouts, 22 walks, and 18 hits allowed in 31 1/3 innings.

+Colorado Rockies

-On July 26, Casilla signed a minor league deal with Colorado.
-He spent the rest of 2018 with the PCL's Albuquerque Isotopes.
+On July 26, 2018, Casilla signed a minor league deal with the Colorado Rockies organization.
+He spent the rest of the year in Triple–A with the PCL's Albuquerque Isotopes.
 In 12 games, he had an 0–2 record, an 8.03 ERA, 12 strikeouts, nine walks, and 16 hits in 12 1/3 innings.
-He became a free agent on November 3.
+Casilla became elected free agency following the season on November 2.